Homemade diets

 Although salmon is a suitable food for dogs, there are certain exceptions in which its contribution is not recommended:

 • Dogs that require a low-fat diet: as in the case of dogs with obesity, gastroenteritis, IBD, or pancreatitis.
+In such cases, it's important to follow a diet plan that addresses these specific health issues.

 • Dogs with allergies or food intolerances: However, there are hypoallergenic salmon-based diets that are best suited for dogs with these conditions.
+Consulting a vet can help in selecting the right diet for your dog.

 • Dogs taking medications: The omega-3 fatty acids in salmon can interact with certain medications, such as blood thinners.
 Therefore, it is best to talk to your veterinarian if your dog is taking medication.
+This ensures that the introduction of salmon into the diet does not interfere with ongoing medical treatments.

+It should be noted that individual dietary needs can vary greatly, so it's always a good idea to seek professional guidance when introducing new foods.
 You may also be interested in this other article, where we talk about food allergies in dogs.

 If you want to read similar articles to Can Dogs Eat Salmon?, we recommend you visit our Homemade diets category.